Frotho III: Gesta Danorum

 Frotho III was the son and successor of Fridlevus I. Frotho reigned together with twelve "Diaren".
 He fought against the Slavs (sclavi) and defeated them.
 Then he sought the hand Hanunda, daughter of the King of the Huns.
 When she refused, a sorceress in his retinue changed her mind.
 Hanunda became his wife, but later was unfaithful with a man named Grep (nephew of the sorceress, Gotwar).
-Frotho fell under the bad influence of Grep and certain other advisors until the arrival of Erik, who killed many of them and exposed Hanunda's infidelity.
+Frotho fell under the bad influence of Grep and certain other advisors until the arrival of Erik, who killed Grep and his father Westmar and exposed Hanunda's infidelity.
+Frotho initially tried to capture Erik until he saves the king from drowning.
 Frotho put aside Hanunda, marrying her instead of Erik's brother, while Erik himself married Frotho's sister.
-Frode married Alvhild, daughter of the Norwegian King Gothar.
+Frode married Alvhild, daughter of the Norwegian King Gothar who he killed in battle.
 The King of the Huns attacked Frode with an alliance of several princes.
 After three days you could go over the corpses through the water.
 Frode won after seven days, called for the lords to return to their dominions again.
 (Holmgard = Novgorod, Koenugard = Kiev, Revallis = Reval / Tallinn, Lapland, Eistland = Baltics).
+The King of the Huns was killed in battle and his ally, King Olmar of the Easterlings, surrendered.
+Frotho subsequently killed King Alrik of Sweden in single combat.

 Frotho's reign, which Saxo said coincided with the life of Jesus, was marked by an uninterrupted worldwide peace.
 He was eventually killed by a sorceress in the shape of a sea-cow.
 Frode was succeeded by his son Fridlevus.